Presentation

 Responsible: Dr. Esther Cabrera

-• Aging and Quality of Life Chair TecnoCampus (CEQV).
-In the context of TCM, the commitment to knowledge transfer has been an indissoluble asset of academic policies.
+With the binding of la Aging and Quality of Life Chair TecnoCampus (CEQV).
+The commitment to knowledge transfer has been an indissoluble asset of academic policies.
 Innovation, research and transfer are the keys with which the TCM wants to assume its link with the world of business and health institutions.
 The CEQV wants to promote research into care models for the problems arising from and/or arising from aging and improving the quality of life of the elderly, through the creation and consolidation of interdisciplinary and multidisciplinary research groups and development around the health problems with more morbidity and prevalence.

 Responsible: Dr. Carolina Chabrera